finkandreas/TeaLeaf-Kokkos/README.md

-#TeaLeaf - Kokkos
+#TeaLeaf - Kokkos + MPI

+This TeaLeaf implementation uses the Kokkos C++ programming model developed by Sandia National Laboratories https://github.com/kokkos, which allows the application to target CPUs, NVIDIA GPUs and Intel Xeon Phi Knights Corner devices.

 ## Compiling

-This implementation has been configured with default values to simply compile with `make`.
+The Makefile has been configured with default values to allow you to simply compile with `make`.

 The `TARGET` flag specifies which device will be targetted by the executable:
 * `OMP`  - CPU using OpenMP
 * `CUDA` - NVIDIA GPU using CUDA
-* `MIC` - Intel Xeon Phi Knights Corner using native compilation This is currently defaulted to use OpenMP.
+* `MIC`  - Intel Xeon Phi using native compilation

+This is currently defaulted to use OpenMP.

-The `COMPILER` flag specifies which compiler suite to use, this is currently defaulted to use the GNU compilers.
+The `COMPILER` flag specifies which compiler suite to use, and is defaulted to use the GNU compilers.

-The MPI implementation can be changed using the `MPI_F90` and `MPI_CPP` flags.
-This is currently defaulted to use Intel MPI (mpiifort and mpiicpc).
+The default MPI wrappers are `mpif90` and `mpicc`, if you want to change those you can simply type:

+`make MPI_F90=<alternative> MPI_C=<alternative>`
+`e.g. MPI_F90=mpiifort MPI_C=mpiicc`

-The `KOKKOS_PATH` flag points to the root of the Kokkos source directory.
+The `KOKKOS_PATH` flag points to the root of the Kokkos source directory, and currently points to a local directory containing the Kokkos source that has been compiled against.

-If compiling for CUDA, please note that there is a wrapper called `nvcc_wrapper` which lives inside kokkos/config/, and the `default_compiler` option must be changed to a valid C++ compiler.
-The current default for this compiler is `icpc`.
+If compiling for CUDA, please note that there is a wrapper called `nvcc_wrapper` which lives inside kokkos_src/config/, and the `default_compiler` option must be changed to a valid C++ compiler.
+The current default for this compiler is `g++`.

-There are two optional defines that were used for testing and can be passed to the `OPTIONS` flag in the Makefile:
-* `ENABLE_TIMELOGGING` - The timelogging module will read each new TeaLeaf output file and create a CSV entry with some important data such as wallclock time and success, but please note it is currently ugly and very inflexible.
-* `ENABLE_PROFILING` - This enables some simple profiling for each of the functions in TeaLeaf, and prints results to output.

 ### Other Flags